-The city's most famous street is the Reeperbahn, Hamburg's Red Light District - one of Europe's biggest.
+The city's most famous street is the Reeperbahn, Hamburg's Red Light District, one of Europe's most prominent.
 Located within the district of St. Pauli, this area is all neon, erotic theaters, and strip clubs, but don't be scared off.
-The area is largely safe and everyone is welcome from Kinder to Oma.
+The area is mostly safe, and everyone is welcome from Kinder to Oma.

-The eclectic mix of bars and restaurants along with strip clubs and erotic museums brought the Beatles here, who started their international career in Hamburg in the 1960’s.
-Fans of the Fab Four should visit the Indra Club and the Kaiserkeller as well as the newly built Beatles Square at the street corner of Reeperbahn/Große Freiheit.
+The eclectic mix of bars and restaurants along with strip clubs and erotic museums brought the Beatles here, who started their international career in Hamburg in the 1960s.
+Fans of the Fab Four should visit the Indra Club and the Kaiserkeller as well as the newly built Beatles Square at the street corner of Reeperbahn and Große Freiheit.

 03 of 10

-The 300-year-old open-air market, right next to the historic fish auction hall, is open on Sundays between 5 and 9 a.m., so get up early to get the best buys just off the boat - or just forget going to sleep.
+The 300-year-old open-air market, right next to the historic fish auction hall, is open on Sundays between 5 and 9 a.m., so get up early to get the best buys just off the boat, or forget going to sleep.
 Plenty of visitors are still on their night out.
-And clearly the hours aren't a turn-off, over 70,000 visitors walk the many stands along the Elbe every day.
+The hours aren't a turn-off, as more than 70,000 visitors walk the many stands along the Elbe every day.

 05 of 10

-Adjacent to the harbor, you find Hamburg's historical warehouse district, the largest warehouse complex in the word.
-Narrow cobble stone streets and small waterways are lined by 100-year old warehouses, which store cocoa, silk, and oriental carpets.
-Light projections in the evening create a magical atmosphere on buildings, bridges and canals.
+Adjacent to the harbor, you find Hamburg's historic warehouse district, the largest warehouse complex in the word.
+Narrow cobblestone streets and small waterways are lined by 100-year old warehouses, which store cocoa, silk, and oriental carpets.
+Light projections in the evening create a magical atmosphere on buildings, bridges, and canals.

 06 of 10

-A trio of architectural gems house one of the most impressive art collections in Germany.
-Over 700 years of European art history are represented at the Hamburger Kunsthalle, from medieval altars to modern paintings.
-Highlights include masterpieces by Rembrandt, Caspar David Friedrich, and Edvard Munch.
+This trio of architectural gems houses one of the most impressive art collections in all of Germany.
+More than 700 years of European art history are represented at the Hamburger Kunsthalle, from medieval altars to modern paintings.
+Highlights here include masterpieces by Rembrandt, Caspar David Friedrich, and Edvard Munch.

 07 of 10

 The baroque church of St. Michaelis is the signature landmark of Hamburg.
-"Michel", as locals like to call the church, was built between 1648-1661 and is the most famous church in the North of Germany; its white and golden interior seats 3000 people.
-Climb the spiraled top to enjoy sweeping views of the Hamburg city scape and harbor.
+"Michel," as locals like to call the church, was built between in the mid-17th-century and is the most famous church in the North of Germany.
+Its white and golden interior seats an impressive 3,000 people.
+Climb the spiraled top to enjoy sweeping views of the Hamburg cityscape and harbor.

 08 of 10